-The two opcodes in this group are combinations of an immediate and an implied command, and involve a highly unstable 'magic constant', which is chip and/or temperature dependent.
+The two opcodes in this group are combinations of an immediate and an implied command, and involve a highly unstable 'magic constant', which is chip and/or temperature (and thus time!) dependent.
 The behaviour also depends on the RDY line, which needs extra caution.